TryQuiet/quiet/PUBLISHING.md

 ## Changelog / Releases Page
 Root <b>CHANGELOG.md</b> file contents are being copied into each packages' ones.
 This way, <a href='https://github.com/TryQuiet/quiet/releases' target='blank'>Releases Page</a> remains a source of clearly presented information.
-This process is automated by `copy-changelog.js` script hooked on `postpublish` action.
+This process is automated by `copy-changelog.js` script hooked on `prepublish` action.

 ## QA